krispy-kenay/Project3-CUDA-Path-Tracer/README.md

 #### Performance

-The performance impact is negligible as all sampling strategies stay within 1% frametime of each other at various sample counts.
+The performance impact is negligible as all sampling strategies stay within 1% frame time of each other at various sample counts.
 Therefore, as long as Sobol (+ stratified) sampling generally produces an equivalent or better result than uniform random sampling, it can always be enabled without a meaningful negative impact.

 More interestingly, variance calculations also show no meaningful difference between Sobol sampling and uniform random sampling (<1% difference) in most cases.
 This can likely be attributed to the simplicity of most of the tested scenarios.